dengyun-git/STEpUp_QC_Paper/minimal datasets/README.md

 ## 8  °--vignette-for-replication.html
 ```

-## The minimal datasets to replicate figures in the paper:
+## The minimal datasets to replicate figures in the paper
 Minimal data to replicate main figures in the paper are stored in the folders: "PC1 Driver - Standardisation", "PC1 Driver - Intracellular Protein Score", "PC2 Driver - Bimodal Signal", "Compare to Immunoassay", and "Disease Group After Filtering".

 ## R code required to process the minimal data to replicate figures in the paper